ballerina-guides/integration-samples/servicenow-case-to-salesforce-case/Readme.md

 ## Use case

 ServiceNow is a widely used platform for reporting customer issues, which are attended by the support staff of organizations.
 However, sales staff should also be aware of support issues reported by their customers, especially if there are high priority issues.
-Therefore, it is important have a view on support issues in Salesforce, which is main platform used by Salesforce.
+Therefore, it is important to have a view of support issues in Salesforce, which is the main platform used by Salesforce.

 This sample can be executed periodically to fetch all unsynced support issues from ServiceNow and add high priority cases to Salesforce under the corresponding Salesforce account.